gruntwork-io/terragrunt/README.md

   'yes'.
 Useful if you need to run Terragrunt in an automated setting (e.g. from a script).
 May also be specified with the [TF_INPUT](https://www.terraform.io/docs/configuration/environment-variables.html#tf_input) environment variable.

+* `--terragrunt-ptty`: Allocate a pseudo TTY when running `terraform`.
+This is for interactive terraform commands such as `console`.

 * `--terragrunt-working-dir`: Set the directory where Terragrunt should execute the `terraform` command.
 Default is the current working directory.
 Note that for the `apply-all`, `destroy-all`, `output-all`, `validate-all`, and `plan-all` commands, this parameter has a different meaning: Terragrunt will apply or destroy all the Terraform modules in the